TabularEditor/TabularEditorDocs/te3/csharp-scripts.md

 ## .NET references

-[Tabular Editor version 2.8.6](https://github.com/otykier/TabularEditor/tree/2.8.6) makes it a lot easier to write complex scripts.
-Thanks to the new pre-processor, you can now use the `using` keyword to shorten class names, etc. just like in regular C# source code.
+You can use the `using` keyword to shorten class names, etc. just like in regular C# source code.
 In addition, you can include external assemblies by using the syntax `#r "<assembly name or DLL path>"` similar to .csx scripts used in Azure Functions.

 For example, the following script will now work as expected: